~ common questions

 What is the purple-faced langur?
 Why is your business named after it?

-The purple-faced langur is a monkey endemic to Sri Lanka — you won't find it anywhere else.
+"Bunky Monkey" is the family nickname for the purple-faced langurs that live near my home.
+It's a monkey endemic to Sri Lanka — you won't find it anywhere else.
 It's shy, it lives in the forest canopy, and most tourists never see one.
-"Bunky Monkey" is the local nickname for it, and it's what the monkeys near my home are called.
 The name is a reminder of what this is: local knowledge, not a travel brochure.

 Still have a question?

-WhatsApp Kanishka — he's more useful than a FAQ page.
+WhatsApp me — I'm more useful than a FAQ page.